smriti123456/Design_pattern/README.md

 Answer: (A)

-    - Q-1)  The general purpose of the Singleton pattern is to:
+   - Q-2) Which of the following is true about Singleton class?
-      - a) Ensure that no more than one instance of a class exists.
+      - a) The class has only a single member method.
-      - b) Ensure that only one instance of a class exists at the same time.
+      - b) The class has only a single field.
-      - c) Separate objects in a single class from objects in another class.
+      - c) The class should have exactly one instance.
-      - d) Control creation of objects in a single class or another class.
+      - d) The class cannot be sub-classed.

 Answer: (C)

-    - Singleton Implementation directory singleton-pattern contains all implementation.
+  ### Singleton Implementation directory singleton-pattern contains all implementation.

-    - Factory Implementation directory factory-pattern contains all implementation.
+   ### Factory Implementation directory factory-pattern contains all implementation.